-Marketing funnel analysis using absolute scores
+A marketing funnel analysis using absolute scores

-Marketing funnel analysis using ratios
+The Marketing funnel analysis should use ratios

 - C: Above, find the ratio gaps by subtracting the competitor’s ratio scores from your brand’s ratio scores.
 In the example, the first ratio gap is -4% ratio gap (94% – 98%).
-Clearly, this means Devon’s does a 7% better job in converting consumers from awareness to familiar than Gray’s Cookies.
+Clearly, this means Devon’s does a 7% better job in converting consumers from awareness to familiarity than Gray’s Cookies.